 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Coordination: Adjusting actions in relation to others’ actions.

-In the United States, there were 1,506,300 jobs for Office and Administrative Support Worker Supervisor in 2016.
+In 2016, there was an estimated number of 1,506,300 jobs in the United States for Office and Administrative Support Worker Supervisor.
 New jobs are being produced at a rate of 3.4% which is below the national average.
 The Bureau of Labor Statistics predicts 51,100 new jobs for Office and Administrative Support Worker Supervisor by 2026.
-Due to new job openings and attrition, there will be an average of 153,000 job openings in this field each year.
+The BLS estimates 153,000 yearly job openings in this field.

 The states with the most job growth for Office & Administrative Support Worker Supervisor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Mississippi.
 These states have the worst job growth for this type of profession.

 Do Office and Administrative Support Worker Supervisors Make A Lot Of Money?